Living the life of our dreams often feels like a rollercoaster ride, made of one big decision after another.

-William Wilberforce had a dream to end slavery in the entirety of the British Empire.
+William Wilberforce dreamed of ending slavery in the entire British Empire.

-For many years, when parliament met, he would present a bill to that end.
+For many years, when parliament met, he would present a bill.

-His sleep would be stolen from him as he dreamed of the slaves that he had again failed to set free.
+He lost sleep as he dreamed of the slaves that he had, yet again, failed to set free.

-He literally worked himself into sickness in the mission.
+He literally worked himself into sickness on the mission.

-One year, he was so sick of his dream not coming true that he decided to get creative and try new approaches – and soon succeeded.
+One year, he was so sick of his dream not coming true that he got creative, tried new approaches (and soon succeeded.)

-Create the picture of your dream that is completely alive within you.
+Create a picture of your dream that is completely alive within you.

 Create a dream that is so real that when you close your eyes, you are there, enjoying the challenges and the joys.

-Look at all of the people around you in your dream world.
+Look at all the surrounding people in your dream world.